advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 dave perewitz

-For the Harley crowd, it could be that a site somewhat more forgiving would be just as appealing.
-We’ve always thought Orlando just before Bike Week (or, as some have suggested, in the fall, before the catalog season) would be a natural draw.
+For the powersports crowd, it could be that a site somewhat more forgiving would be just as appealing.
+I’ve always thought Orlando just before Bike Week (or in the Fall, before the catalog season) would be a natural draw.
 But be that as it may, the show’s in Cincy, and in Cincy is apparently where it’ll stay.

-Once inside, the V-Twin segment showed they could fill up space with the latest and greatest in frames, wheels, and innovations of every stripe, like a radical ignition from Spyke that could light up a Times Square New Year’s.
-And while there didn’t seem to be the proliferation of turn keys, there was everything needed to build a one-off, including expert advice from some of the top names in the industry, like Dave Perewitz, seen here in what began as an interview and ended up as an impromptu riding lesson.
+Once inside, the V-Twin segment showed they could fill space with the latest and greatest in frames, wheels, and innovations of every stripe, like a radical ignition from Spyke that could light up a Times Square New Year’s.

 Dave’s one of those (at the risk of sounding like just another cliche) “old school” sorts who remains approachable, in spite, or perhaps because of, his celebrity as one of the best design/build talents there is on the landscape today.
 We talked briefly about his cable channel build contribution, a very helpful overview of what it takes to lay down paint using today’s equipment and products.
 Dave’s laid back approach is a definite relief from the screaming banging slamming that’s so in style today.